 The standard of proof used at the hearing is a preponderance of the evidence standard.
 This standard is considerably lower than the proof beyond a reasonable doubt standard.
 The evidentiary standards are also lowered.

-It is important to note that the express consent hearing and the criminal case are not related in any way.
+A defendant must remember the express consent hearing and the criminal case are not related.
 The outcome of the criminal case has no impact on the express consent hearing, and the outcome of the express consent hearing has no impact on the criminal case.

 The only exception to this rule is the outcome of the criminal case might have an additional impact on your ability to drive.
-A DUI conviction will cause 12 points to enter on your license, so you could hypothetically win the express consent hearing but lose your license because of a DUI case.
+A DUI conviction will cause 12 points to enter on your license, so you could hypothetically win the express consent hearing but lose your license because of a DUI conviction.

 A refusal carries a 60-day waiting period, but the conditions are the same.

 It is important to speak with a DUI Attorney to understand the reinstatement process.